oxen-io/oxen-ledger-app/README.md

 The Ledger will prompt you about this "unsafe manager" trying to load an app, since this is not an officially Ledger-signed app or manager.
 Select "Allow" and let it continue.

-If you already have the Loki app installed, you'll first be prompted to remove the existing one;
+If you already have the Oxen app installed, you'll first be prompted to remove the existing one;
 select "Perform deletion" to continue.
 (This will not affect your funds).

-Next you'll be prompted to "Install app Loki".
+Next you'll be prompted to "Install app Oxen".
 Choose "Perform installation", and then enter your code.
-Once this completes you have the custom built Loki wallet app installed!
+Once this completes you have the custom built Oxen wallet app installed!

 To remove the app from your Ledger: